f(R) Gravity, relic coherent gravitons and optical chaos: Potential imprint in Cosmic Microwave Background

 \section{Potential imprint in Cosmic Microwave Background}

 We recall that CMB is thermal radiation filling the observable Universe almost uniformly \cite{key-21,key-22}.
 Precise measurements of CMB are fundamental for cosmology, because any viable proposed model of the Universe must explain this radiation.
-The CMB has a thermal black body spectrum at a temperature of $\sim2.7\mbox{ }K$.
-The peak of the spectrum results in the microwave range frequency of $160.2\mbox{ }GHz$ \cite{key-21,key-22}.
+The CMB has a thermal black body spectrum at a temperature of $\sim2.7\mbox{ }K$ \cite{key-21,key-22}.
+At the present time, the best available data on CMB arise from the Planck satellite \cite{key-21,key-22}, which has produced detailed all-sky observations over nine frequency bands between 30 and 857 GHz.
+According to the data, subtle fluctuations in CMB temperature were imprinted on the deep sky during the recombination era, i.e. when the Universe was about $370,000$ years old.
+That imprint reflects ripples that arose from the early era, at about $10^{-30}$ seconds after the initial singularity.
+It is a common opinion that such ripples should give rise to the current cosmic structure of galactic clusters and dark matter.

-At the present time, the best available data on CMB arise from the WMAP Mission \cite{key-21,key-22}, which used symmetric, rapid-multi-modulated scanning, rapid switching radiometers to minimize non-sky signal noise.
-WMAP works within the Solar System and to take into account weak potential effects on CMB by relic massive GWs we can use the weak field approximation (the linearized theory).
-In the linearized theory, the coordinate system in which the space-time is locally flat has to be used and the distance between any two points, say A and B, is given simply by the difference in their coordinates in the sense of Newtonian physics \foreignlanguage{italian}{\cite{key-17}}.
+The Planck satellite works within the Solar System and to take into account weak potential effects on CMB by relic massive GWs we can use the weak field approximation (the linearized theory).
+In the linearized theory, the standard expansion $g_{\mu\nu}=\eta_{\mu\nu}+h_{\mu\nu}$ with \textquotedblleft{}small\textquotedblright{} $h_{\mu\nu}$ is performed in an asymptotically Cartesian coordinate system.
 This frame is the proper reference frame of a local observer, which we assume to be located in A within the Solar System.
 In other words, we assume that the space-time within the Solar System is locally flat with respect to the global distribution of CMB.
 Our goal is to understand how relic massive GWs perturb the trajectories of CMB photons between A and B. The global effect results a particular \emph{gravitational lensing} \cite{key-30} due to relic massive GWs.
 Some clarifications are needed concerning this issue.
 In our linearized approach, gravitational lensing can be described in the local Lorentz frame perturbed by the first order post-Newtonian potential.
 Hence, one can define a refractive index \cite{key-30,key-31}

 In the usual \emph{Geometrical Optics}, the condition $n>1$ implies that the light in a medium is slower than in vacuum \cite{key-32}.
 Then, the effective speed of light in a gravitational field is expressed by \cite{key-30,key-31,key-32}